rippa86/new_workshop/exercise1.md

 ## Step 1: Setting up Git.

-When you open Gitea, you will see a project under the `student1` dashboard.
+We're going to start by learning some Git best practices.
+In real life, every project should have 3 branches at a minimum.
+* Feature: What you're building ATM
+* Development: Testing / Bug fixing branch used in Dev AAP
+* Main (Master): used for Production.
+(This branch should be Protected, requireing a Pull request and require all testing to be completed and documented from Development Branch.

+In this Lab, we will be using Development and Main (Master).
+To get things started: Log into Git tea from the workshop panel, using the user name and password. you will see a project under the `student1` dashboard called "workshop_project. click it to open the project repository.
 Let's start by following good Git practices and creating a new Branch called `development`.

 To create this branch, simply:
 1. Click **Branches** to open the Branches menu.